 This Friday sees the launch of the new movie featuring Sarah Jessica Parker, I Don’t Know How She Does It – based on the international bestselling book by the same name from author Allison Pearson.
 The book, originally published in 2002 has sold over 3.5 million copies with translations in 32 countries.

 It was re-released with the movie cover on 1st September 2011 by Vintage books.
 The movie was filmed in New York and has an outstanding cast including Christina Hendricks, Pierce Brosnan, Greg Kinnear and Kelsey Grammar.

 I don’t know how she does it – The Movie

 “Sarah Jessica Parker plays the role of Kate Reddy, mother of two and successful businesswoman.
 A victim of time famine, Kate counts seconds like other women count calories.
 Factor in a manipulative nanny, an Australian boss who looks at Kate’s breasts as if they’re on special offer, a long-suffering husband, her quietly aghast in-laws, two needy children and an e-mail lover, and you have a woman juggling so many balls that someday soon something’s going to hit the ground”.

-I have been reading the book for the past week and it’s been one of those hard to put down books with lines which stood out for me like “a mother of a one year old boy is a movie star in a world without critics” and “. . . men think about childcare with their wallets, women feel it in their wombs.
+I have been reading the book for the past week and it’s been one of those hard to put down books with lines that stood out for me like “a mother of a one-year-old boy is a movie star in a world without critics” and “. . . men think about childcare with their wallets, women feel it in their wombs.
 Phones may have become cordless, but mothers never will”.

 As a result of the book I personally can’t wait to see the movie, I just know I won’t be disappointed and I think that Sarah Jessica Parker will fit the bill perfectly.